 Resources at Bates

-Emily Wright-Magoon serves as the Acting Multifaith Chaplain.
-She is available for conversation about questions of meaning, purpose, and faith with students of all religious traditions and no religious traditions.
-Bates students are also served by volunteer associated chaplains representing the following traditions: Roman Catholic, Protestant, Jewish, Muslim, Christian Science, Buddhist, and Quaker.
+Multifaith Chaplain Brittany Longsdorf and Associate Multifaith Chaplain Raymond Clothier are available for conversation about questions of meaning, purpose, and faith with students of all religious traditions and no religious traditions.
+Bates students are also served by volunteer associated chaplains representing the following traditions: Roman Catholic, Protestant, Jewish, Unitarian Universalist, Buddhist.
 Representatives of other religious traditions may be contacted through the Multifaith Chaplaincy.
 The Multifaith Chaplaincy supports campus religious organizations embracing diverse spiritual traditions and is eager to support people interested in developing new organizations.
-Their Website.
+Learn more!

 They’re responsible for the welfare of the student body and for a wide range of services.
-Among other responsibilities, this office administers the faculty advisory system for entering students, health services, security, housing, residential and extracurricular matters and new-student orientation.
-The deans are your first stop for questions about virtually any facet of the Bates experience.
+Among other responsibilities, offices within this division are responsible for student support, campus life, health services, campus safety, accessible education, residential life and health education, student conduct, and first-year programs such as Orientation.
+Consider the deans your first stop for questions about virtually any facet of the Bates experience.
 Meet the deans!

 The Mathematics and Statistics Workshop offers assistance to students in introductory level courses that have a mathematical component.
 Students take advantage of regular drop-in hours, peer-tutoring services, and private appointments with Workshop staff.
 The afternoon drop-in hours are open to all students requiring assistance with quantitative, mathematical, or statistical skills–most often students of mathematics, economics, environmental studies, geology, physics, astronomy, and statistics courses.
-The evening drop-in hours are devoted to calculus help sesions only.
+The evening drop-in hours are devoted to calculus help sessions only.
 Additional information may be found at the Math Workshop website.
-Their Website.
+Learn more!